open-mmlab/mmpose/docs/en/guide_to_framework.md

-# Dive into the framework

-MMPose 1.0 has made significant BC-breaking changes, with modules redesigned and reorganized to reduce code redundancy and improve efficiency.
-For developers who have some deep-learning knowledge, this tutorial provides a migration guide.
+# A 20 Minute Guide to MMPose Framework

-Whether you are **a user of the previous version of MMPose**, or **a new user wishing to migrate your Pytorch project to MMPose**, you can learn how to build a project based on MMPose 1.0 with this tutorial.
+MMPose 1.0 is built upon a brand-new framework.
+For developers with basic knowledge of deep learning, this tutorial provides a overview of MMPose 1.0 framework design.
+Whether you are **a user of the previous version of MMPose**, or **a beginner of MMPose wishing to start with v1.0**, this tutorial will show you how to build a project based on MMPose 1.0.

 ```{note}
 This  tutorial covers what developers will concern when using MMPose 1.0: